rsksmart/devportal-1.0/rif/identity/ssi/specs/did-auth.md

 It is designed to:

 - Let the application request the user to share specific information that can be verified - this information can be used in business logic to grant or deny access
-- Allow the user to opt-in or out to the information - it is a user-centric protocol, the user decides wether to share the information or not
+- Allow the user to opt-in or out to the information - it is a user-centric protocol, the user decides whether to share the information or not
 - Provide an access token to the user that can be reused - wallet systems usually request user action to sign messages, enabling reusing access token reduces the amount of signatures required and improves the user experience

 It uses HTTPS as the message transport layer.